 This course was previously titled "Engineering Leadership for Early Career Professionals."

-Day One — Fundamentals of Engineering Leadership for Early Career Professionals
+Day One — Introduction to Leadership for Engineering Professionals

 8:30 AM – 9:45 AM: Introduction to program instructors, participants, and learning goals.
 (Niño and Schindall)